RenzJoal08/iLocate-Wearable-Tracker-Device/README.md

 3. Next, you need to have an account in https://io.adafruit.com/

-4. Also you need to have a Google Geolocation API account in https://developers.google.com/maps/documentation/geolocation/overview
+4. Also, you need to have a Google Geolocation API account in https://developers.google.com/maps/documentation/geolocation/overview

 5. The following are the wiring of the 2 modules: